 Revised wording for Sample 3:

 You have a story to tell—about how you became a teacher, about the subjects you teach, about your kids, about how you feel about this school and teaching as a profession.
 The NTPS is a way for you to share your story with those who make decisions that affect us all.
-Remember, too, that your responses are confidential and your identity will never be disclosed (unless required by law).
 Remember, your responses are not visible to anyone at the school and your name will not be published in study reports.
 The results will only be published as summary statistics.
 Please take a few moments today to fill out the NTPS.

 Revised wording for Sample 4:

 I’ve written before to ask you to lend your voice to those of other teachers who are filling out the NTPS to make sure that decision makers know what you think when they make policies about education.
-I wanted to make sure that you know that time is running out for you take the survey and be heard in those discussions.
+I wanted to make sure that you know that time is running out for you to take the survey and be heard in those discussions.
 If you will, please find some time within the next day or two to fill out the NTPS.
-I think it’s important for all of us.
+It’s important for all of us.

 Revised wording for Sample 5:

 It’s been really busy around here recently and I know that you’ve been busy too.
 I wanted to remind you, though-- your chance to fill out the NTPS is almost over.
 After the survey period ends, you won’t be able to add your voice to the thousands of other teachers who are participating in this important survey.
-It will only an hour or so take 40 minutes of your time and will provide really valuable information to decision makers about your views on education.
+It will only take 40 minutes of your time and will provide really valuable information to decision makers about your views on education.
 They can only make good decisions with good information.
-Won’t Will you help by filling out the survey today?
+Will you help by filling out the survey today?

 Item: Spotlight on Data